breadcat/blog.minskio.co.uk/content/quotes.md

 >This meme is already nothing but a memory

+>Those are my principles, and if you don't like them... well, I have others. <!-- groucho marx -->

 >Three men, two ladies <!-- psychoville -->

 >Tiny Terry loves his pickles <!-- brooklyn nine-nine -->